 1. Go on field trips

 Traveling with kids can be challenging.
 Keep in mind, though, how much learning is taking place.
 There are benefits beyond the obvious educational ones.
-Find out how your kids can benefit from traveling as well as 25 Games and Activities for Traveling.
+Learn more about homeschooling while traveling as well as tips and tricks for making the most of your trips.

 2. Read living books